Girlfriend (Matthew Sweet album): Release

 Released in October 1991, Girlfriend is Sweet's most commercially and critically successful album to date, with The A.V.
 Club labeling it the best power pop album of the 1990s.
 The album peaked at No. 100 on the Billboard 200 album chart.
 The Village Voice, on their Pazz & Jop critics' poll, listed Girlfriend as the No. 7 best album of 1991.
 The title track hit No. 4 on the Billboard Modern Rock Tracks chart and No. 10 on the Billboard Mainstream Rock chart.
 "Divine Intervention" hit No. 23 on the Modern Rock chart.
+Slant Magazine included the album on their 2003 list of 50 Essential Pop Albums.

 In 2006, the album was remastered and released under the "Legacy Edition" label, with three bonus tracks (originally released on the "Girlfriend" single, subtitled "the superdeformed CD", and also available on the Japanese version of the album), plus a second disc of home demos, live versions and session recordings called Goodfriend.
 Subtitled "Another Take on 'Girlfriend'", Goodfriend was a promotional CD partly distributed through Sweet's fan club, and was not commercially released until the Legacy Edition.
 "Goodfriend" was the original name of the title track, but after early listeners universally misheard the lyric, Sweet changed the title to "Girlfriend".

 In 2014, the album received a vinyl release on the Plain Recordings label.
 (This was not the first release in LP format, however.
 Classic Records' "Rock the House" label issued it on vinyl, as did BMG in the US in the 1990s.)
 The single 12-inch vinyl disc featured the first 12 songs, with six songs on each side.
 The vinyl sound effects were not added like they were on the CD.